hashicorp/terraform/website/source/docs/enterprise/packer/builds/linked-applications.html.md

 ---
+layout: "packer"
-title: "Linked Applications"
+page_title: "Linked Applications"
+sidebar_current: "docs-enterprise-packer-builds-linkedapps"
+description: |-
+  Linked applications have been deprecated in favor of the application build pipeline.
 ---

 # Linked Applications

-Linked applications have been deprecated in favor of the [application build pipeline](/help/applications/build-pipeline).
+Linked applications have been deprecated in favor of the application build pipeline.